tardate/LittleArduinoProjects/playground/AD9833/BasicDemoCycle/README.md

 | AGND   | analog ground         |                 |
 | OUT    | output signal         |                 |

-NB: the "analog ground" is internally linked to "digital ground" according to the circuit giagram for the module.
+NB: the "analog ground" is internally linked to "digital ground" according to the circuit diagram for the module.

 ### SPI Specifics